Dartmouth, Massachusetts: Algonquian history

 Before the 17th century, the lands that now constitute Dartmouth had been inhabited by Algonquian-speaking people.
 John Winthrop (1587–1649), the English leader of the Massachusetts Bay Colony, wrote in his journal that the indigenous community inhabiting the territory that would become Dartmouth was that of the Nukkehkammes.
 The Wampanoag, with a population is believed to have been about 12,000, had settlements throughout the territory that is now southeastern Massachusetts and Rhode Island, including Martha's Vineyard and Nantucket.

 Massasoit (c.
 1581 – 1661), sachem of the Wampanoag, administered a territory roughly corresponding to Bristol and Plymouth counties.
 The Narragansett inhabited areas to the West.

 Early colonial history

+The northwest coast of what would later be named Buzzards Bay appears in Adriaen Block's map of North America based on his 1614 voyage on the Tyger and the Onrust.

 The English explorer Bartholomew Gosnold in the ship Concord landed on Cuttyhunk Island on May 15, 1602, and explored the area before leaving and eventually settling in the Jamestown Colony of Virginia.
 Gosnolds explorations of the area took him to Round Hill, which he named Hap's Hill.
 Additionally he described the territories of Dartmouth as being covered in fields with flowers, beech and cedar groves.
 He picked wild strawberries, and noticed deer.
 He also saw the Apponagansett River which runs through Padanaram Harbor, and the Acushnet River.

 Settled sparsely by the natives, with the arrival of the pilgrims in Plymouth, the region gradually began to become of interest to the colonists, until a meeting was held to officially purchase the land.